pudly/schmopera-hugo/content/articles/a-torrent-of-light-the-future-of-opera.md

 </figure>

-With a score by Nicole Lizée and a libretto by Nicolas Billon RUR: A TORRENT OF LIGHT tells the story of two Artificial Intelligence geniuses, husband and wife Helena and Dom.
+With a score by Nicole Lizée and a libretto by Nicolas Billon, _R.U.R.
+A Torrent of Light_ tells the story of two artificial intelligence geniuses, husband and wife Dom and Helena.
 They live in their billion dollar compound with their phalanx of AI droids.
 We meet \[Alex\] and come to see that he is their prototype.
 He gets the software upgrades first as a test run as he is not networked to the other robots.
 Helena runs a protocol that allows asked to adjust certain parameters in the orders given to him, resulting in him making his first choice - to finish his puzzle rather than fetch his human a coffee.

-Helena tells Dom who is immediately upset.
+Helena tells Dom, who is immediately upset.
 The implications of robots having autonomy could spark disaster for their business which relies on the robots carrying out direct orders.
 Helena agrees, reluctantly, as she comforts Dom telling him Alex is not networked.

 <figure data-type="image">{{% md %}}{{% /md %}}